 Continue the examination of your phones to look at your cords.
 You're looking for any cuts, cracks, chew marks or loose wiring.

 Even small nicks and cuts can cause an intermittent dial tone and problems with calls.
 Run your fingers along the phone cord to help you feel damage that might be hard to see.
 Replace any damaged phone cords and wiring that you can get to.

 Depending on the location of the problem, trouble with your inside wiring can affect just one or all your phones.
 If you stumble upon bigger wiring issues, read more about how to get phone wiring and jacks repaired.

 First, visually inspect each jack, looking for any obvious damage.
 Next, try to isolate which jacks, if any, are malfunctioning by figuring out if they're in service.

 Use a flashlight to look inside each jack.
 You should be able to clearly see gold pins in each one.
 If they're blue, green, black or smoky, you've likely found a problem.
 Pay particular attention to jacks that could be exposed to moisture.
 Condensation from water (or exposure to the ammonia in pet urine) can cause copper contacts to corrode.

 There could be more than one jack that's not working.
 If you find one, continue to check for others.

 Next, check that each jack is operating properly — starting with any jacks that look suspect.

-If you have any other equipment that uses a jack — satellite receivers, computer modems, caller id boxes, fax machines, answering machines and alarm/security systems — unplug it too.
+Unplug all your phones from their jacks.
+If you're using a cordless phone, unplug the base from the electrical outlet as well.
+If you have any other equipment plugged into the jack — satellite receivers, computer modems, caller ID boxes, fax machines, answering machines and alarm/security systems — unplug them too.

-If all your jacks have clear, strong dial tone, the problem is probably with your phone.
+If all your jacks have a clear, strong dial tone, the problem is probably with your phone.
 Try replacing it.